ironfish/reactive-restaurant-student/README.md

 #### Front

-If you get stuck an any of the exercises, you can run the `front` command which overwrites your current exercises work with the solution.
+If you get stuck on any of the exercises, you can run the `front` command which overwrites your current  work with the solution.
 Dont cheat!
 Try to complete the exercise first.

 `[run the man command] [001] some_exercise > front`